jpfrancois/vagrant-ubuntu-oracle-xe/README.md

 ## Acknowledgements

 This is a fork from https://github.com/hilverd/vagrant-ubuntu-oracle-xe.git.
+I created it because the original project crashes on several places when trying to load the VM (I think it must be because of problems with the version of Vagrant/VirtualBox/Ubuntu).
+It is tested with Vagrant 1.8.5 and VirtualBox 5.0.24.
 Most of this readMe is left unmodified, except for the Ubuntu version and other details.

 This project was created based on the information in